-This is important not only to showcase your art, but to be able to interact with your potential customers.
+This is important not only to showcase your art but to be able to interact with your potential customers.
 Just as customers walk into a studio to ask the owner questions about various artists, your customers can talk directly to the artist….you!
-And as you engage people about the art industry, giving them helpful information, you can become an authority that is sought out.
-Imagine how popular your art can become.

 Do you already have an idea of what you’d like to call your business?
 Why not check to see if your domain name is available, through SiteRubix.com.
 Use this tool below to see if it’s available to purchase.

 Did you know that there are over 2 billion people online today!!
 That’s a lot of people searching for anything and everything, including art.
 If your studio is your website, your traffic is your audience who buys your art.